 • honey – not only does this add some sweetness to the teriyaki sauce without using refined sugars, but it also makes a nice glaze!
 You could also swap the honey with maple syrup if making a vegan stir fry.

-• rice wine vinegar – the acidity really helps to balance out the sweetness of the honey.
+• rice vinegar – the acidity really helps to balance out the sweetness of the honey, you could also use mirin or dry sherry.

 • sesame oil – this adds even more depth of flavor, but if you don’t have any on hand you can easily leave it out and this stir fry will still taste great!